aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 Step 1: Enable OpenSearch® Security management
 ```````````````````````````````````````````````
 The first step in setting up multi-tenancy in OpenSearch Dashboard is to enable OpenSearch Security management on your Aiven for OpenSearch service.
-Security provides authentication and authorization features that are required for multi-tenancy.
+OpenSearch Security management provides authentication and authorization features that are required for multi-tenancy.
-To enable OpenSearch Security management, see docs <link pending update>.
+To enable OpenSearch Security management, see enable OpenSearch .

 Step 2: Create a tenant
 `````````````````````````